Annual Technical Report 2005 on Industrial Design Information Activities submitted by Canada (SCIT/ATR/ID/2005/CA)

 In-house systems (online/offline)

-The design patent database maintained on the United States Patent and Trademark Office’s Internet website is accessible to industrial design searchers for search purposes.
+The design databases maintained by the United States Patent and Trademark Office and by IP Australia are accessible via the Web to industrial design searchers for search purposes.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)